packethost/packet-images/README.md

     -rw-r--r-- 1 root root   4036476 May 15 22:24 kernel.tar.gz
     -rw-r--r-- 1 root root  50173835 May 15 22:24 modules.tar.gz

-### Deploying your custom image on Packet
+### Deploying your custom image on Equinix Metal
 You have a working image built, so now what?
-Run it using our custom_image feature, or use it via iPXE/Custom OS.
+Run it using our [custom_image feature](https://metal.equinix.com/developers/docs/operating-systems/custom-images/#deploying-a-custom-image), or use it via [iPXE/Custom OS](https://metal.equinix.com/developers/docs/operating-systems/custom-ipxe/).